-Can be dealt with in a mutually agreed timeframe using existing personnel.
-Resources pre-approved Minor: or readily available.
+Minor: Can be dealt with in a mutually agreed timeframe using existing personnel.
+Resources preapproved or readily available.
 No disruption to other approved work priorities.

-Must be scheduled as a project (not able to deal with as part of regular operations).
-Budget not Major: approved or readily available; source of funding to be determined.
+Major: Must be scheduled as a project (not able to deal with as part of regular operations).
+Budget not approved or readily available; source of funding to be determined.
 May require external resources.
 May require reprioritization of previously approved tasks.